Pattern recognition (psychology): Prototype matching

 Unlike the exact, one-to-one, template matching theory, prototype matching instead compares incoming sensory input to one average prototype.
 This theory proposes that exposure to a series of related stimuli leads to the creation of a "typical" prototype based on their shared features.
 It reduces the number of stored templates by standardizing them into a single representation.
 The prototype supports perceptual flexibility, because unlike in template matching, it allows for variability in the recognition of novel stimuli.
 For instance, if a child had never seen a lawn chair before, they would still be able to recognize it as a chair because of their understanding of its essential characteristics as having four legs and a seat.
 This idea, however, limits the conceptualization of objects that cannot necessarily be "averaged" into one, like types of canines, for instance.
 Even though dogs, wolves, and foxes are all typically furry, four-legged, moderately sized animals with ears and a tail, they are not all the same, and thus cannot be strictly perceived with respect to the prototype matching theory.

 Multiple discrimination scaling

 Template and feature analysis approaches to recognition of objects (and situations) have been merged / reconciled / overtaken by multiple discrimination theory.
-This states that the amounts in a test stimulus of each salient feature of a template are recognized in any perceptual judgment as being at a distance in the universal unit of 50% discrimination (the objective performance 'JND') from the amount of that feature in the template.
+This states that the amounts in a test stimulus of each salient feature of a template are recognized in any perceptual judgment as being at a distance in the universal unit of 50% discrimination (the objective performance 'JND'(Just Noticeable Difference)) from the amount of that feature in the template.